manumaticx/NavigationDrawer-Demo/README.md

 Every content view is a separate controller which can have its own ActionBar setup and optionsMenu.
 We also want to achieve to add a consistent Overflow menu with standard action items like Help and Settings, according to the [Android Design Guidelines](http://developer.android.com/design/patterns/navigation-drawer.html) (Notice how the overflow menu stays visible as the Drawer layout expands while the contextual action items gets removed from the action bar).

+Opening and closing the controllers for the content view is done by a global open method in `alloy.js`.
+It expects each controller to have an public `init` and `destroy` method.
+That way we can keep it clean and responsive.

 ![](demo.gif)

+### Limitations

+I tried to make the drawer menu accessible from deeper-level views such as from a second window (e.g. detail window).
+You can't just add the global drawer reference to this.
+One workaround could be adding a new drawer instance with the same menu controller in it but this could become dangerous and complex.
+In a native app you'd use fragments.
+It's also possible to use activities but I need to think about how this could be accomplished from the module.

 ### License